Fur0rem/StreamGraphAnalysis/README.md

 - Average node degree : Section 8
 - Clustering coefficient of a node : Section 9
 - Node clustering coefficient : Section 9
+- Robustness by length : Outside of the paper

 (These were implemented in previous commits but have not been ported for generic streams yet)
 - Compactness : Section 4